niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     To register a function to an Action, we `+=` a function with an appropriate *parameter list* (that being one `int` type) to the Action.
 Whenever you register to an Action, **must also deregister the function** should the script ever be destroyed or be disabled.
 This is why this behaviour is done on every enable or activate (which also trigger on awake and on destroy respectively).

     Changing the text is simple as can be: Just set the `text` property to a string of the transmitted integer.

 Do not forget to set the `_killWall` property of the `KillWallUI` script instance to that on the *Kill Wall* object!